jgressmann/supercan/Windows/README.firmware.md

 # SuperCAN Firmware Update

-Ensure you have [Zadig](https://zadig.akeo.ie/) available as well as [dfu-util](http://dfu-util.sourceforge.net/releases/).
+Ensure you have [dfu-util](http://dfu-util.sourceforge.net/releases/) available.

-Below you'll find the steps that worked for me on my Windows 10 (x64) machine.
-Your mileage may vary.

-## Steps
+## SuperCAN Firmware Update Guide

+_Do you know if your devices uses the CAN application and bootloader found in [Release 1.0.11](https://github.com/jgressmann/supercan/releases/tag/v1.0.11) or better?_

+*Yes: Follow theses steps:*

 1. Plug in the device.
+2. Open a terminal window (`cmd.exe`).
+3. Flash the CAN application.

+	`dfu-util -d 1d50:5035,:5036 -R -D supercan.dfu`

+*No: follow the steps in the next section.*

+### Zadig Driver Setup and Firmware Update

+Ensure you have [Zadig](https://zadig.akeo.ie/) available on your system.

+1. Plug in the device.
 2. Open Zadig (as Administrator).
-3. From the menu, select _Options_ -> _List All Devices_
+3. From the menu, select _Options_ -> _List All Devices_.
 4. Select USB DFU 1.1 in the combo box.

 	Select `WinUSB (v6.1)` as the new driver, then press `Replace Driver`.